 The Nigerian National team were a formidable force in world soccer at the time.
 At the Mexico Olympics in 1968, Nigeria played Brazil to a 3-3 draw.
 In this rematch of sorts, the Nigerians once again held the Brazilians to a draw; this time 2-2.

 Important historic side note: Nigeria looked strong leading up to the 1966 World Cup.
 Unfortunately, all of the African nations boycotted that World Cup because FIFA only allowed one qualification spot out of Africa, Asia, and Oceania.
 By 1970, there was one qualification spot guaranteed for the continent of Africa.
 In other news, FIFA recently disbanded their coalition against racism in football because it’s “no longer an issue.

 What do you think?

-Leave a comment below.
-Share on this insight on social media.
-There are certainly historic matches absent from this list.
-These matches stand the test of time.
+These matches have stood the test of time.
 They are remembered for the impact that they had on fans, on their hometowns, on their nations.
 Which matches did we leave out?
-Which ones will stand the test of time, and be remembered in the history books of the game?
+Which ones will be remembered in the history books of the game?